Primordial Black Hole signatures from femtolensing and spectral fringe of Gamma Ray Bursts

 If they can produce the interference pattern, then the total magnification will become

 Here we introduce the dimensionless frequency $\Omega$ defined as

-Because the energy range of GRB from Swift XRT is $10^{0}\sim10^{1}\text{keV}$, and the mass of PBH of interest is $10^{-17}\sim10^{-12}M_{\odot}$.
-The wavelength of GRB is comparable with the Schwarzschild radius of PBH, so we need consider the wave optics.
-The magnification for wave optics can be describe by $\mu=|F|^{2}$.
+Because the energy range of GRB from Swift XRT is $10^{0}\sim10^{1}\text{keV}$, and the mass of the PBH of interest is $10^{-17}\sim10^{-12}\,M_{\odot}$, the wavelength of the GRB is comparable with the Schwarzschild radius of the PBH.
+Thus, we need to consider wave optics.
+The magnification for wave optics can be described by $\mu=|F|^{2}$.
 Here $F$ is the ratio of the wave amplitude $\phi_{L}/\phi_{0}$ ($\phi_{L}$ is the lensing amplitude and $\phi_{0}$ is the amplitude without lensing) and is given by~\cite{Tamta:2024pow,Nakamura:1999uwi}